robinroestenburg/deferring/README.md

 ### How does it work?

-Deferring actually wraps the original association and replaces the accessor methods to the association by a custom object that will keep track of the updates to the association.
+Deferring wraps the original association and replaces the accessor methods to the association by a custom object that will keep track of the updates to the association.
 When the parent is saved (using an `after_save`), this object is assigned to the original association which will automatically save the changes to the database.

 ### Gotchas